 What Temporary Orders Can Cover

 A dissolution case can take months.
 During that time, both spouses still need to pay bills, support children, and live somewhere.
-Temporary orders fill the gap between filing and the final decree.
-Either party can request orders covering equal access to liquid assets, temporary spousal maintenance, interim child support, exclusive use of the family home, and other relief the court deems necessary.
+Temporary orders fill the gap between filing a petition and the final decree.
+Either party can request orders the courts issue covering equal access to liquid assets, temporary spousal maintenance, interim child support, exclusive use of the family home, and other relief.

 In a proceeding for dissolution of marriage, legal separation or annulment or for maintenance or support following a dissolution of marriage by a court that lacked personal jurisdiction over an absent spouse, either party may move for temporary orders.

-A.R.S. § 25-316(A)The court can also issue emergency orders without notice to the other party if waiting would cause irreparable harm.
-This is designed for situations where assets could be dissipated, a spouse could be left without resources, or children need immediate protection.
+A.R.S. § 25-316(A)The court can also issue emergency orders without notice to the other party.
+This applies when waiting would cause irreparable harm.
+It is designed for situations where assets could be dissipated, a spouse could be left without resources, or children need immediate protection.

 Liquid Assets and the Preliminary Injunction